AIMATX-INC/careers/index.md

 ---
 # Open Positions at AIMATX

-Join us in creating the future of materials science.
+Join us in creating the Agentic AI platform for chemistry and materials science.

 ## Current Openings